jordi-pujol/bb-alts/README.md

 Description

-*bb-alts* is a package that installs alternatives for busybox internal applets, allowing easy use of busybox applets in the system.
+*bb-alts* is a package that installs alternatives for busybox internal applets, allowing easy use of this applets in the system.

-Detects existing Debian alternatives from other packages and installs the corresponding busybox applet as another alternative, installing also man pages for each one; man pages are linked to the *busybox* man page.
+Detects existing Debian alternatives from other packages and installs the corresponding busybox applet as another alternative, also installs man pages for each one; man pages are linked to the *busybox* man page.

 The file /etc/bb-alts.conf configures the candidate alternatives that *bb-alts* will consider for installing.